 - c.
 If the generation and transmission capacity is contracted from third parties, instead of newly built as part of this Proposal, technical parameters of such capacity should also be stated.
 The Importer is expected to demonstrate that there is clear commercial intent by the third-party capacity owner to allow this capacity to be used for the Proposal. - d.
-Supply Profile This is the expected quantity of electricity that is generated throughout the day and over the project life.
+Supply Profile - This is the expected quantity of electricity that is generated throughout the day and over the project life.
 Proposals must include information on the expected quantity of electricity generated and supplied to Singapore on a half-hourly basis.
 EMA notes that during initial years, the cost of generation and storage technology may make it too costly for projects from low-carbon sources (e.g. solar, wind) to produce electricity on a constant basis.
 Hence, EMA may consider Proposals that have a lower load factor in its initial years, with a firm commitment to ramp-up in later years.
-EMA will require projects to achieve a quarterly load factor of 75% five years after commencement of commercial operations , unless otherwise approved by EMA.
-This helps ensures that Singapore will enjoy a consistent supply of imported low-carbon electricity. - 1.14 The Proposal shall also demonstrate its ability to secure the funds necessary for this project through the following: - a.
+EMA will require projects to achieve an annual quarterly load factor of at least 7560% five years after commencement of commercial operations6, unless otherwise approved by EMA.
+Importers will be required to share with EMA all relevant information on an open book basis, not limited to financial and operational information, to ensure full transparency pertaining to the target price.
+This helps ensures that Singapore will enjoy a consistent supply of imported low-carbon electricity.

+3.4 The Proposal shall also demonstrate its ability to secure the funds necessary for this project through the following:

+a.
 Financing strategy: This covers the Participant's description of their intended financing strategy for the project and the steps that the Participant has taken to progress this strategy at the time of submitting their Proposals.
 For example, the latter may include the extent of engagement with providers of debt and/or equity funding.
 Consideration will also be given to any supporting analysis of the intended financing strategy that the Participant has conducted.
 For example, this may include analysis of alternative approaches that the Participant has considered in order to arrive at its intended approach.

-&lt;sup>6 For avoidance of doubt, this means that a 1000MWac project will need to generate at least 1.656TWh of electricity in a quarter with 92 calendar days. (i.e. 1000MWac x 24 hours x 92 days x 75% load factor).
-EMA reserves the right to revise the enforcement interval from quarterly periods to a more frequent interval (e.g. monthly).
+6 For avoidance of doubt, this means that a 1000MWac project will need to generate at least 5.256TWh of electricity in a year with 365 calendar days. (i.e. 1000MWac x 24 hours x 365 days x 60% load factor).